Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Incumbent Mary Miller is running for re-election she was first elected in 2020.
 Endorsed by Donald Trump.

 Platform: Pro-life.
 Supports the 2nd amendment.
 Sponsored bringing whole milk back to schools.
 Opposed the January 6th “witch hunt” investigtion by the Select Committee.
-Voted against supporting red flag laws For more information go to Miller’s campaign page.
+Voted against supporting red flag laws.
+For more information go to Miller’s campaign page.

 Occupation: Mental health counselor